Diary of a Winter Commuter: Just Keep Pedaling

 Diary of a Winter Commuter is a detailed account of riding in Wisconsin during one of the harshest winters in the past 25 years (2014).
 Rich Sweet recently turned his journal entries into a 3-part story featuring anecdotes, advice and other random thoughts of a die-hard cold-weather bicycle commuter.
 If you missed Part 1, check it out here.

-As we got older (not grown up) I’d run into a lot of trouble behind the wheel of a car and sometime in 1989, I just sort of dropped out of the driving world and walked or took the bus wherever I needed to go.
-In spring of ’93, while we were both living in Madison, Bill convinced me that instead of taking the bus to work, I should be riding my bike.
+As we got older (not grown-up) I’d run into a lot of trouble behind the wheel of a car and some time in 1989, I just sort of dropped out of the driving world and walked or took the bus wherever I needed to go.
+In the spring of ’93, while we were both living in Madison, Bill convinced me that instead of taking the bus to work, I should be riding my bike.

 Commuting in winter was pretty rare then (it still kind of is I guess) and I did whatever seemed to make sense at the time.
 For a couple of winters, I misguidedly applied 10-30 motor oil to my drive train because it seemed like everything else I used washed off right away.
 While the oil was resistant to moisture, it clearly wasn’t meant for bicycles and I ended up seeking a new winter bike sooner than anticipated.
 I did however learn to make relatively effective fender extensions out of empty pancake syrup bottles.
 Again, the stuff you can now find in any bike shop for wet/cold conditions just wasn’t around.